 Another important step is to make sure that the ingredients you are going to use actually ARE gluten-free.
 Reading labels and knowing terminology is extremely important.

 Even though some ingredients on labels are naturally gluten-free, it doesn’t mean that the whole product is truly gluten-free.
 Many times the product becomes contaminated during the packaging process.
 (For example, bacon may itself be gluten-free but during the packaging process, the factory may use a dusting of flour to keep the plastic from sticking to the bacon.
 Therefore, what was once gluten-free bacon is no longer gluten-free).

 Many more brands are starting to label their products certified gluten-free, which is extremely helpful.
 Never be afraid to contact a company regarding their products.
 It’s better to be safe than sorry.
-Most companies are very good about answering questions.
+Most companies are very good at answering questions.

 For more on this topic read my post, Gluten-Free 101.